University of Victoria: Administration

 UVic also offers a number of interdisciplinary undergraduate programs, including Applied Ethics, Arts of Canada, European Studies, Film Studies, Human Dimensions of Climate Change, Indigenous Studies, Latin American Studies, Social Justice Studies, and Technology and Society.

 Peter B. Gustavson School of Business

 The Peter B. Gustavson School of Business, formerly the Faculty of Business, was renamed following a donation by local entrepreneur Peter B. Gustavson.
-This business school offers a wide range of programs including the BCom, MBA and other business degrees, EQUIS and AACSB accredited.
-The program starts with two years of general studies (with five required classes) and then the 3rd and 4th year are business intensive.
+The school, which is EQUIS and AACSB accredited, offers a wide range of programs, including BCom, MBA and other business degrees.
+The program starts with two years of general studies (with six required classes), followed by business-intensive 3rd and 4th years.
 Three co-op work terms are also required.

-MGB Program: The Peter B. Gustavson School of Business is also offering a program called the Master Of Global Business.
-This program is in partnership with Montpellier Business School (France) and Sungkyunkwan University (Korea).
-In September, The Peter B. Gustavson School of Business welcomes 35 students from 13 countries.
-The module mostly focuses on MBS courses such as Finance, Supply chain management, marketing etc.

 Engineering and Computer Science

 The Faculty of Engineering and Computer Science admits approximately 400 students into first-year programs each year.
 Students can specialize in the following disciplines: Biomedical Engineering, Civil Engineering, Computer Engineering, Computer Science, Electrical Engineering, Mechanical Engineering, and Software Engineering.